felixlu/awesome-stars/topics.md

 ## aws

-- [kubefin/kubefin](https://github.com/kubefin/kubefin) - Unified cost allocation insights and optimization for Kubernetes across multi-cloud and multi-cluster
 - [artilleryio/artillery](https://github.com/artilleryio/artillery) - Load testing at cloud-scale.
 Serverless & distributed out-of-the-box.
-Test anything - web apps, HTTP APIs, GraphQL, Socket.io, WebSocket and more.
+Load test with Playwright.
+Load test HTTP APIs, GraphQL, WebSocket, and more.
 Use any Node.js module.
-Never fail to scale!
+Never fail to scale with Art

 ## azure